M4t1ss/SoftAlignments/README.md

-# NMT attention alignment visualizations
+# NMT Attention Alignment Visualizations
 An attention alignment visualization tool for command line and web.
 A part of the web version was borrowed from [Nematus utils](https://github.com/rsennrich/nematus/tree/master/utils)

 Usage